912828qj2/912828qj2.github.io/kfdrinks.md

 3. One RO Michael left and RO Zhang Bo joined.
 Zhang Bo - onshore commercial bank fx, macro trading experience.
 4 years AsiaLion experience with Jim (CICC) in HK.

-4. Gao`s team plan: to hire one office manager, one junior trader, one junior operations and maybe one marketing.
+4. Gao‘s team plan: to hire one office manager, one junior trader, one junior operations and maybe one marketing.

-5. As mentioned in previous meeting, Gao confirmed again, most of the assets would be replicated from onshore strategy, small portion may be allocated to offshore products or strategy that onshore doesn't`t have access to.
+5. As mentioned in previous meeting, Gao confirmed again, most of the assets would be replicated from onshore strategy, small portion may be allocated to offshore products or strategy that onshore doesn't have access to.
 Zhang shows interest on this portion.